 A list of pre-qualified geothermal installers can be found on the MassCEC website.

-You can find out how many rebates each installer has obtained and the types of projects they have completed by downloading the Project Database.
+You can also find out how many rebates each installer has obtained and the types of projects they have completed by downloading the Project Database.

 - Have the geothermal installer complete the rebate paperwork on your behalf